How to buy the best home cinema system

 What type should I buy?

 These are the easiest way to get a home cinema system.
 They contain everything you need to get started; the amplifier, speakers, cables and instructions on how to hook it all up.
 A DVD or Blu-ray player may also be included.
-Packages are available as 2.1, 3.1, 5.1 and 7.1 systems, which refer to the number of speakers included in the setup.
+Packages are available as 2.1, 3.1, 5.1 and 7.1 systems.
+The numbers represent how many speakers and subwoofers each system has, for example a 5.1 system would include five speakers and one subwoofer.

-You can buy the components of a home cinema system separately – amplifier, speakers, and a DVD or Blu-ray player.
-This bespoke route may appeal to the committed audiophile or home cinema enthusiast wanting to perfect their set-up.
-It also easier to upgrade different components over time.
+You can buy the components of a home cinema system separately – amplifier, speakers, a subwoofer and a DVD or Blu-ray player.
+This bespoke route may appeal to the home cinema enthusiast wanting to perfect their set-up.
+It's also easier to upgrade different components over time.
 Buying separates is, however, more expensive.

 Sound bars cram several speakers into a long bar-shaped box that’s mounted below or alongside your TV.
 The sound to each speaker is then electronically processed in order to recreate a virtual surround-sound effect despite the lack of rear speakers.
-Although Which? tests on sound bars have revealed that they’re never as good as full-blown surround-sound systems, Best Buy sound bars are still a good option if you have limited space.
+Although Which? tests on sound bars have revealed they don't create the surround-sound effect as well as home cinema systems, Best Buy sound bars are still a good option if you have limited space.

 What else should I consider?